SzymonOzog/szymonozog.github.io/posts/2025-09-21-Penny-worklog-1.md

 that we're sending.
 Using chunks to send the data was bandwidth efficient but it gave us a constraint on how big of a packet can we send through the network, the maximum was `packet_size * block_size * world_size`, we can drop the `world_size` scale by doing a simple ring that doesn't deal in chunks

-At the cost of worse parallelism we're getting less hops per peer.
+At the cost of worse parallelism we're getting less hops per peer with bigger transfer sizes.
 Previously each was sending `2*(world_size-1)` small chunks, now each is sending `2` big chunks

 ![Simple_ring](https://github.com/user-attachments/assets/5061cd4c-632d-4e09-bf67-b5830af2e8a2)